-As, by now, you are already familiar with how to conduct utility patent search on the different free database, searching for design patents on these databases will be easy for you to understand.
+By now, you are already familiar with how to conduct a utility patent search on different free databases, and searching for design patents on these databases will be easy for you to understand.
 Let’s start with the WIPO’s Global Design Database that allows you to search among 1730000 industrial designs.

 How to do an international design patent search on WIPO?

 Let’s understand the user interface of this screen and you will be all set to do a design patent search on the database.
-WIPO provides you five different ways to search a design patent.
-In the screen above, I selected Search by Design option among other.
+WIPO provides you with five different ways to search a design patent.
+In the screen above, I selected Search by Design option among others.

 You can see three different fields and a small drop-down icon which opens a small list (marked in red numerals).
 The first field Products allows you to search for a design patent by entering a keyword, product name, etc. which you feel could be in the title of a design patent.